 It is important that all candidates are familiar with the rules and regulations surrounding the IELTS test.

-• Only have on your desk your identification, pencil/pen (provided by the Exam Centre), an eraser (provided by the test centre), and your passport or National ID card.
+- Only have on your desk your identification, pencil/pen (provided by the exam Centre), an eraser (provided by the test center), and your passport or national ID card.

 You must NOT:

 - Impersonate another person or have another person impersonate you.